 (If you have more information, please share!)

-Johnson L. Haile was born in Florida in 1867.
-He came to Waterbury during the 1890s (so far as I can tell) and found work as a waiter at the Scoville House Hotel.
+Johnson Leroy Haile (1865-1923) was born in Florida.
+He came to Waterbury in 1890 to work as a waiter at the Scovill House Hotel.
 Haile quickly rose to the position of head waiter, and was highly esteemed by staff and patrons.
 He was, according to newspaper accounts, tall and handsome, and was known for dating numerous women, black and white.
 One of his girlfriends, Izetta Alexander, did not appreciate his philandering.
 She threw acid in Haile's face in 1900 to punish him for breaking her heart.
 The Bridgeport Herald ran the story with the headline "His Handsome Face is Spoiled" (30 December 1900).
 Haile refused to press charges.
 His luck worsened in 1902, when the Scoville House Hotel burned down and he lost his job.
 Undaunted, Haile found a new job and found a wife for himself.
 Haile married a woman from Tennessee named Nannie; their daughter Sibyl was born in 1904 and later attended Knoxville College.
 Johnson Haile purchased the property for the Cheshire Country Club in 1917 and oversaw its operations for at least two decades.

-James E. Kefford, born about 1871 in Virginia, was the secretary and general manager of the Negro Business League (NBL) of Waterbury.
+James E. Kefford (c.
+1871-1940), born in Virginia, was the secretary and general manager of the Negro Business League (NBL) of Waterbury.
 His office at 95 Bank Street was used as the main office for the NBL.
 Kefford was also the recording secretary for the National Colored Republican Conference League.
 Kefford was president of the J. E. Kefford Advertising and Distributing Agency, and he worked as a real estate, loans, and insurance agent.
 During the early 1930s, Kefford became president of the Cheshire Country Club, of which he was a founding member.

 Kefford's wife, Mary E. Kefford (1860-1932), originally from Virginia, was a successful businesswoman.
 In 1917, she owned the only African American hair salon in Waterbury, employing five people (The New York Age, 23 August 1917).
 The Keffords lived on Pearl Street.